Dynamic Dataset Expansion

 Introduction

-A TurboIMAGE (or, for short, IMAGE) dataset is enabled for dynamic expansion by DBSCHEMA at RootFile creation time if the capacity specification for the dataset includes a maximum capacity, an initial capacity and an increment.
-For convenience, I will use DDX (detail dynamic expansion) and MDX (master dynamic expansion).
+A TurboIMAGE (or, for short, IMAGE) dataset is enabled for DDX by DBSCHEMA at root file creation time if the capacity specs for the dataset includes a maximum capacity, an initial capacity and an increment.
+For convenience, I will use DDX (dynamic dataset expansion) for both details and masters.
+Other people may use DDX for details and MDX for masters.

-The term dynamic refers to the fact that, whenever DBPUT determines that a dataset requires additional capacity, DBPUT can perform an online expansion of that dataset (bumping the file's EOF to a higher value and updating the database's RootFile and the dataset's user label to reflect this increase in current capacity).
+The term dynamic refers to the fact that, whenever IMAGE determines that a DDX dataset requires additional capacity, IMAGE can perform an online expansion of that dataset (bumping the EOF to the new, higher value and updating the database's root file and the dataset's user label to reflect this increase in current capacity).

 DDX for details

-If the disc Space Manager is able to fulfill the request, the newly acquired space is zeroed out, the EOF is increased in keeping with the increased size of the space allocated to the dataset, DBPUT updates the RootFile and the dataset's user label to match the new current capacity and then utilizes the newly acquired space to complete the DBPUT.
+If the Disk Space Manager is able to fulfill the request, the newly acquired space is zeroed out, the EOF is increased in keeping with the increased size of the space allocated to the dataset, DBPUT updates the root file and the dataset's user label to match the new current capacity and then utilizes the newly acquired space to complete the DBPUT.
 Otherwise, DBPUT returns a dataset full error code.

 Benefits of DDX for details

-You may create your detail datasets with smaller initial capacities with little fear of encountering a dataset full condition.
-This minimizes your initial disc space requirements while still permitting your detail datasets to grow (or not) on an as needed basis.
+You may create your DETAIL datasets with smaller initial capacities with little fear of encountering a dataset full condition.
+This minimizes your initial disk space requirements while still permitting your detail datasets to grow (or not) on an as needed basis.

-Over time, some details may expand significantly and others little, if at all.
-DDX may help you minimizes disc space usage and backup times.
+Over time, some details may expand significantly and others little if at all.
+This minimizes disk space usage and backup times.

 You may never need to shut down your application simply to increase the capacity of a detail dataset.